caloni/journal/content/posts/silly-regex-trick-finding-the-project-who-failed-inside-a-vs-big-solution.md

 ---
+categories:
+- english
+- code
-date: "2008-02-07"
+date: '2008-02-07'
-title: "Silly regex trick: finding the project who failed inside a big VS solution"
+title: 'Silly regex trick: finding the project who failed inside a big VS solution'
-categories: [ "english", "code" ]
 ---

 I know what you going to think about this one: "silly trick".
 That's why I just put it in the title.
 Anyway, that is something I use everyday, so I thought it might be useful to who cares about productivity.

 Let's say you have to manage a big solution in Visual Studio made of more than 30 projects, and needs to rebuild all them.
 Suddenly, something goes wrong.
 The question is: how to discover, in a heartbeat, what project has failed?